Codecademy/docs/content/javascript/concepts/promise/terms/all/all.md

 ---
 Title: '.all()'
-Description: "The .all() method in JavaScript Promises helps us work with multiple tasks at once.
-It takes a group of tasks (Promises) and returns a new Promise.
+Description: 'Takes a group of tasks (Promises) and returns a new Promise.'

 When using `.all()`, the tasks start together and wait for all of them to finish. `.all()` gives a Promise that contains the results of all the tasks.